acorn-io/AutoGPT.js/tutorial.md

 * Web Search Functionalities: Harness the capability of web searches right from within your browser.

 ## Step-by-Step Guide
-In this tutorial, we'll guide you through the steps to deploy and launch the app using Acorn.
+In this tutorial, we'll guide you through the steps to deploy and launch the app with Acorn.
 Additionally, we'll show you how to get started with AutoGPT.js, accompanied by a practical example.

 ### Deployment & Launch Options:
 Deploy and launch your smart AI assistant by selecting how you deploy the app.
 There are a few options:

-1. Using Acorn UI to deploy with one of the following options:
+**1. Using Acorn UI to deploy with one of the following options:**

-- (Recommanded) The suggested solution, because it's so easy.
+- (**Recommanded**) The suggested solution, because it's so easy.
 Navigate to https://beta.acorn.io/tybalex/acorn/run/index.docker.io/tybalex/autogptjs-acorn?ref=tybalex and click "Deploy".
 That's it!
 - Navigate to the Acorn SaaS Platform and sign in.
 Hit the "Deploy Acorn" button, select "From Acorn Image".
 Fill "Acorn Image" with `index.docker.io/tybalex/autogptjs-acorn`, and hit "Deploy".

 Once the deployment is ready, you should see something like this: